 Experience Nice Carnival

-If you happen to visit Nice in mid-to-late February, you won’t want to miss the Carnival.
-Actually, it’s unlikely you can miss it.
+If you visit Nice in mid-to-late February, you won’t want to miss the Carnival.
+Actually, it’s unlikely you can miss it – the festivities take over the city for these two weeks each year.
 Carnival is a festival of events and parades that occur before Lent.

-The Nice Carnival is one of the world’s oldest (going back to 1294) and major carnival events, attracting over a million visitors during that two-week period.
-You’ll find many parades, events and things to do in Nice, France during Carnival season.
+The Nice Carnival is one of the world’s oldest (going back to 1294) and major carnival events, attracting over a million visitors during those two weeks.

 See Related: Best Day Trips from Nice